Sunday, 22 October 2017

 Hari Aum Tat Sat

 P.S.
 I use the Raman ayanamsa for my vedic astrology readings.
 I have analysed some of the other ayanamsas including Lahiri, Pushya paksha and Yukteswar and find Raman ayanamsa works best for me.
-I appreciate that each astrologer has their own preferance with regard to ayanamsa and wish everyone the best with their work (have no wish to debate with anyone regarding this topic - each to their own).
+I appreciate that each astrologer has their own preference with regard to ayanamsa and wish everyone the best with their work (have no wish to debate with anyone regarding this topic - each to their own).

 Update: July 7, 2022: